90-Second Read: The system didn’t catch the Hantavirus threat. Biology saved us.

 Published

 Jha served as White House COVID-19 Response Coordinator under President Joe Biden and is a physician and public health researcher.
 North America has its own strain, Sin Nombre (or Unnamed in Spanish), which is not known to spread between people.
-Our nation has built satellites and other surveillance systems because leaders decided that threat was worth watching.
+An infected traveler with flu-like symptoms could spread it widely here before anyone suspects it.
 The gap Hantavirus is exposing is not about Hantavirus.
-As of April 24, 25 percent of the passengers had already disembarked.

 The CDC's National Wastewater Surveillance System covers 145 million Americans weekly, but it is geographically incomplete, concentrated in urban counties, and designed around detecting a small number of well-known pathogens.
-Beyond wastewater, a true early warning system pairs environmental sampling with metagenomic sequencing capable of detecting pathogens before health officials know what to look for.
-By the time health officials understood what the world was facing, COVID was everywhere.
+A ship that was turned away from port after port has now docked in Tenerife, and dozens of passengers are already home, having passed through airports before anyone knew what they carried.
 The Centers for Disease Control and Prevention has lost more than 3,000 staff in the past 15 months.
-If it were in use today, health officials would know if the Andes strain was in the United States or not.

 Source reference